frankkramer-lab/rBiopaxParser/README.md

 # rBiopaxParser

-Parses BioPax level 2 files and represents them in R.
+Parses BioPax files of Level 2 and Level 3 and represents them in R.
 https://github.com/frankkramer/rBiopaxParser

 More concretely, `rBiopaxParser`: